neilm813/example-robust-react-project-structure/README.md

 The [.nvmrc](./.nvmrc) file is used for people who use Node Version Manager (nvm) which you should use to make it easier to switch versions of node between projects.
 This file helps the `nvm use` command, when ran from the project's root folder, suggest the node version to use.

 Additionally, the `"engines"` key can be used in `package.json` and a [.npmrc](./.npmrc) file can be used.

+### .env files

+The `.env` files are ignored via the project's [.gitignore](./.gitignore) so it applies to both the `client` and `api` projects.

+`.env` files are for storing environment variables that may need to change between devs and environments (dev / prod).
+Some devs may have different test db names they need to use, and that may be different than the db name in prod for example.

+[client env example](./src/client/.env.example) and [api env example](./src/api/.env.example) are files to guide collaborators on how to create their own `.env` file for these projects since the actual `.env` file is ignored.

+### editorconfig

+This file [.editorconfig](./.editorconfig) helps synchronize collaborator's editor settings for consistency.

+### .vscode folder

+This file contains project-specific VSCode settings that to share between collaborators, such as [settings.json](./.vscode/settings.json) for known words that spell-checkers can ignore and some other recommended settings.

+The [extensions.json](./.vscode/extensions.json) lists out all the extensions that are recommended for the project, for example, if you write some special comment syntax so an extension colors the comments, you would include the name of that extension here.
+You can right click an extension to copy it's name-id.